n-ik/openstack-ansible-modules/README.md

 ### os_volume.py

-This module come from Ansible core project but I add a force parameter to delete disks with snapshots.
+This module come from the Ansible core project but I add a force parameter to delete disks with snapshots.

 ### os_volume_tag.py